Purdue vs. Illinois NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Purdue and its opponents have not yet scored more than 53 points -- this matchup's over/under -- in a game this year.
+- Purdue and its opponents have not yet combined for more than 53 points -- this matchup's over/under -- in a game this season.

 - Illinois has combined with its opponents to score more than 53 points in two games this season.